Feeding, Fulfilling, Training

 Infusing real work and culinary skills with biblical truth and a message of salvation and Hope makes the career training at South Side Mission a little different.
 Our graduates make the grade by giving their employers the best of themselves while they create a new history for their family.

 Culinary Arts is a growing field and may be the right choice if you have a heart for service and a flair for excellence.
 This class is a great breakthrough for the career track for the unemployed or underemployed.
-Applicants must be at least 18 years old, have high school diploma or G.E.D., and be hungry for positive change.
+Applicants must be at least 18 years old, have a high school diploma or G.E.D., and be hungry for positive change.

 Feeding the hungry